nahmed99/wk8_day_1_express_mongo_hw/hw_answers.md

 Extension
 =========

 ObjectId is used to identify the specific 'row'/record that is to be processed.
-It is the key for that row/record.
+It is like the key for that row/record.